CE-Programming/toolchain/docs/libraries/keypadc.rst

 .. contents:: :local:
    :depth: 3

-Helpful key detection
+Key Detection
 -------------------

 Handling key detection properly is a major requirement for a lot of programs.
 Detecting a hold can be rather straightforward, but things like a press, release, can sometimes be rather confusing at first.

-Detecting a single press
+Detecting a Single Press
 ^^^^^^^^^^^^^^^^^^^^^^^^

 When a key is first pressed, we only want to trigger on that event.